-SAS Web Report Studio makes use of the Platform User Service, which is one of the SAS Query and Reporting Services.
-Configure this service so that it knows about the pool administrator by following these directions:
+SAS Web Report Studio and SAS Information Delivery Portal use the Platform User Service, which is one of the SAS Query and Reporting Services.
+Configure this service so that it knows about the pool administrator (sastrust) by following these directions:

-1 In SAS Management Console, expand the Foundation Services Manager.
+- 1 In SAS Management Console, expand the Foundation Services Manager.
 (SAS Foundation Services should have been installed when your system was first set up.)
 Most likely, you will see nodes for ID Portal Local Services and Remote Services.
 If this is the case, continue with step 2 to create the necessary query-and-reporting service deployment.
-(If you already have a Query and Reporting node, you can skip to step 6.)

-- 2 Right-click the Foundation Services Manager icon, and select Import Service Deployment from the pop-up menu.
+(If you already have a Query and Reporting node, you can skip to step 6.) - 2 Right-click the Foundation Services Manager icon, and select Import Service Deployment from the pop-up menu.
 An Import Service Deployment dialog box appears. - 3 In the Import Service Deployment dialog box, click Add.
-An Open dialog box (a file-system browser) appears. - 4 The service-deployment file that you need to select resides on the host where SAS Web Report Studio is deployed.
-Look in your J2EE platform's deployment area for SAS Web Report Studio.
-From there, the path to the file is WEB-INF\pfsconfig\config\host-name\sas\pfs\queryandreporting.xml.
+An Open dialog box (a file-system browser) appears. - 4 The service-deployment file that you need to select resides on the host where SAS Web Report Studio or SAS Web Report Viewer is deployed.
+Look in your J2EE server's deployment area for the appropriate application.
+From there, the path to the file is

+WEB-INF\pfsconfig\config\host-name_sas_pfs_queryandreporting.xml.
 Select this file and click Open.
-The name of the file will display in the Import Service Deployment dialog box. - 5 Click OK in the Import Service Deployment dialog box.
+The name of the file will display in the Import Service Deployment dialog box.

+5 Click OK in the Import Service Deployment dialog box.
 The service deployment will be imported, and if you fully expand the Query and Reporting node, you should see the following tree nodes.